-Apples are the quintessential fall fruit- let’s celebrate their sweet abundance with tips, tricks and Easy Apple Recipes galore!
-Here you’ll learn about choosing the Best Apples For Baking, as well as a round-up of all my favorite Apple Recipes in one convenient spot.
+Apples are the quintessential fall fruit– let’s celebrate their sweet abundance with tips, tricks and easy apple recipes galore!
+Learn about choosing the best apples for baking, as well as an incredible round-up of all my favorite apple recipes in one convenient spot.

 I know that maybe it’s a little bit of a cliche, but my family treasures our fall outings to the local apple orchards here in Missouri.

 Sometimes it’s too hot, the sun is blazing and we’re being attacked by bugs and tall grasses.
 Sometimes there are more apples on the ground than there are in our boxes.
 But year after year, we come back for more.

 I think it’s the joy of picking and choosing, the adventure, and a little bit of pride for the girls.
 They love coming home with piles of apples that they chose, and helping me decide what to make!

 There’s something so much sweeter about baking and cooking when you know exactly where things came from- we are so lucky to have these local farms!

 Easy Apple Recipes

 We love our time together in the kitchen, and it’s where I really feel at home with memories of my mom and grandmother.
 I have created dozens of apple-inspired recipes over the years, and I am thrilled to share them all with you!